aSoft-Ltd/kotlin-takehome/README.md

 1. Without changing the time it takes to return each instance of (Pet) or (Owner), find a way to reduce the amount of time it takes to get the same results as requested on part 6

 #### NOTE:
 - This question is intentionally vague to test your understanding.
-Do your best to not skip it but make an approach it the way you understood it
+Do your best to not skip it but approach it the way you understood it
-- You are encouraged to use kotlin for this, but you lack skills there, use any strongly typed language
+- You are encouraged to use kotlin for this, but if you lack skills there, use any strongly typed language

 ### Section B: Compose Skills
 Using jetpack compose, create a user interface that looks like the image below.